diegopraes/Stocks_Analysis/README.md

 Menu():

  's' to search Index
- # evaluate regression of data in date input and return for the positive slop regression
+ # evaluate regression of data in date input and return the indexes with positive slop regression

  'i' to evaluate 1 Index
  # evaluate prices of Index in date input, considering portfolio value and 1% risk